Glucosamine

 together with other supplements such as chondroitin, MSM, and others.

-A. We doubt glucosamine would benefit patients with rheumatoid
+We doubt it would benefit patients with rheumatoid

 arthritis since the joint damage is due to an autoimmune reaction.